SKGroup/angular2-redux-inject/README.md

 import { Injector } from 'angular2/core';

 import { applyMiddleware, createStore } from 'redux';
-import { injectable } from 'redux-injectable-angular2';
+import { injector as injectorMiddleware } from 'angular2-redux-inject';

 // Create a separate injector or root injector let injector: Injector = Injector.resolveAndCreate([..some_providers]);

 // Create a composition from middlewaries...
-// Important: "reduxInjectable" must always be the first let middleware = compose(
+// Important: "injectorMiddleware" must always be the first let middleware = compose(
-    applyMiddleware(injectable(injector)),
+    applyMiddleware(injectorMiddleware(injector)),
     // ...etc
 );